Skip to main content

 Entertainment expenses: for purposes of income tax, employment expenses that have an element of entertainment that is directly related to conducting business

-Equalization study: annually, PVR conducts a study based on sales data that results in estimates of the fair market value of all taxable property in all VT school districts.
+Equalization study: PVR conducts a study based on sales data annually that results in estimates of the fair market value of all taxable property in all VT school districts.
 The major product of the study is an estimate of the total fair market value of property that is taxable for school purposes (the equalized education Grand List – EEGL).

 Equalized Education Property Tax Grand List (EEGL): 1% of the equalized education property value as defined in 32 V.S.A. § 5401(6)